gitaunjenga/FETP/FETP_book/markdown.md

 # Unit 1: Introduction to Informatics for FETP
-## Introduction to Informatics for FETP
+## Introduction to Informatics for Epidemiology
 ### Learning Objectives

 - Describe how key informatics principles, systems, and tools can improve public health surveillance and outbreak investigations.